dgraph-io/dgraph/wiki/content/get-started/index.md

 **Dgraph Ratel** serves the UI to run queries, mutations & altering schema.

-You need atleast need one Dgraph zero and one Dgraph Server to get started.
+You need atleast one Dgraph zero and one Dgraph Server to get started.

 **Here's a 3 step tutorial to get you up and running.**